Lost or Stolen IDs: Complete Guide on What to Do

 Keep Your Social Security Card at Home

 Never travel with your social security card unless you absolutely need it.
+Most organizations will only ask for your SSN rather than the card itself.
 Instead, keep it stored in a locked, safe compartment in your home.

 Use a Digital Wallet